UbiquityDotNET/Llvm.NET/docfx/articles/Samples/Kaleidoscope.md

 ## Variations from the Official LLVM Tutorial
 The Llvm.NET version of the Kaleidoscope series takes a different route for parsing from the LLVM implementation.
-In particular the Llvm.NET version defines a formal grammar using [ANTLR](http://antlr.org) with the full grammar for all variations of the language features in a single assembly.
-This helps in isolating the parsing from the use of Llvm.NET and minimizes the need for any sort of custom AST.
-(For Kaleidoscope, the antlr parse tree is generally sufficient to generate code)
+In particular the Llvm.NET version defines a formal grammar using [ANTLR4](http://antlr.org) with the full grammar for all variations of the language features in a single assembly.
+Ultimately the parsing produces an AST so that the actual technology used for the parse is hidden as an implementation detail.
+This helps in isolating the parsing from the use of Llvm.NET for code generation and JIT compilation for interactive languages.

 ## The Kaleidoscope Language
 ### General Concepts